 Do I Have to Pay Origination Fees?

-You don’t necessarily have to pay origination fees — while most lenders charge this fee, not all do.
+You don’t necessarily have to pay origination fees for a home mortgage loan — while most lenders charge these fees, not all do.
 Additionally, origination fees may be negotiable.
-If you ask, a lender could simply lower the fee, or they could offer a credit to offset at least a portion of it.
-Or, they might agree to lower the fees if you pay a higher interest rate.
+You could ask a lender to simply lower the fee or offer you a credit to offset at least a portion of the fees.
+They might also agree to lower the fees if you pay a higher interest rate.

 To minimize the sting of loan origination fees, research your loan options.
 Compare how much you’d pay overall for different loan offers, factoring in the term of the loan, the interest rate, and any fees.

 One way to effectively compare and contrast different loan options is to check each loan’s annual percentage rate (APR), an important mortgage basic to understand.
-A loan’s APR provides a more comprehensive look at the cost you’ll incur over the life of the loan.
+A loan’s APR provides a more complete view of the cost you’ll incur over the life of the loan.
 This is because the APR factors in the fees and costs associated with the loan, in addition to the loan’s interest rate.

 How Much Are Loan Origination Fees?

-A traditional origination fee is usually calculated based on a percentage of the loan amount — and that percentage depends on the type of loan.
+An origination fee is traditionally a percentage of the loan amount — and that percentage depends on the type of loan.
 For a mortgage, for instance, an origination fee is generally 0.50% to 1%.
-Origination fees for personal loans, on the other hand, can range from 1% to 8% of the loan amount, depending on a borrower’s credit score as well as the length, amount, and sometimes intended use of the loan.
+Origination fees for personal loans, on the other hand, can range from 1% to 10% of the loan amount, depending on a borrower’s credit score as well as the length, amount, and, sometimes, the intended use of the loan.

-There are a variety of other origination fees that lenders may charge, and these can be flat charges rather than percentages of loan amounts.
-Other fees that lenders may charge to originate a loan could be called processing, underwriting, administration, or document preparation fees.
+There are various other origination fees that lenders may charge, and these can be flat charges rather than percentages of loan amounts.
+Other fees that lenders may charge to originate a loan could be processing, underwriting, administration, or document preparation fees.

 Can Loan Origination Fees Affect Your Taxes?